keeshux/bitcoinspv/README.markdown

 For security reasons, the library defaults to testnet3.
 Testnet3 is a full-blown network -it has DNS seeds and a real blockchain- but losing coins there is not an issue.
 An explicit call to the `WSParametersSetCurrentType()` macro is needed to switch to main or regtest networks.

-Current network must be set once on application launch and strictly before any library component is used, e.g.:
+Current network must be set once on application launch:

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
     {